Distance: 55.5-mile out-and-back

 Weirder still, at one of the many bridges crossing the creek you’re following you’ll see what appears to be a section of freeway, cast aside and lying on the far bank of the creek (see photo).
 Anyone who has any idea what it’s doing there, or how it got there, let me know.

 Just before the summit (at mile 15.6 for me), there’s an unexpect-ed fork with no signage at all and each branch looking equally good.
-It’s only a momentary worry—the R fork turns to gravel almost immediately.
+It’s only a momentary worry—the R fork turns to gravel almost immediately, so go L.

 If you’re like me and you use Mapmyride’s elevation profiles to estimate your work load before heading out, you will be cruelly misled.
 MMR shows a profile of fairly constant pitch, steepening only slightly in the second half, and it says the climb to the summit averages 3.3%, which is next to nothing.
 So I expected the pitch to go from 2% to 4%.
 My experience was nothing like this.
 The first miles are almost flat, climbing at a pitch so mellow that when the first stair steps, around 5%, appear you welcome them as a diversion.
 But the steps get steeper and longer, until the final 6 miles are downright labor, with pitches of 7-10% one after another.
 Or I was just having a very bad day.